Mominahabibi19/Lab1Reports/Lab1Report.md

 * The working directory was home when the ls command with a path to a file as an argument was run.

 * I got this output because the ls command is used to show all the directories and files of the given path.
+In this case it shows me the path to that file.

 * The output is not an error.